josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌑_The_System_Becomes_Intolerable/📋_demands_as_diagnosis.md

 reform of examination bodies
 → the machinery itself was part of the problem

-* This section should not pre-empt the full political-economy analysis in 🌕.
+* This section should not pre-empt the fuller political-economy analysis in 🌕.

 ⸻